 In the past 10 years, there have been several vendor tools and open source tools that tried to address the various problems related to automated testing.
 However, one major problem that no one has addressed so far is the use of static ID’s.

 For example, say a developer changes the ID name or some attribute of an element on a web page.
 The automated tests immediately break due to this change, as we are still referring to the old ID name.
 This leads to unstable tests and the testers have to spend a lot of time maintaining them.

 They introduced the concept of Dynamic locators.
 Artificial Intelligence (AI) underneath the platform in real-time, analyzes all the DOM objects of a page and extracts the objects and their properties.

 Finally, the AI decides the best location strategy to locate a particular element based on this analysis.

 Due to this, even if a developer changes the attribute of an element, the test still continues to run and this leads to more stable tests.
-As a result of this, authoring and execution of automated tests are much faster and more stable.
+As a result of this, the authoring and execution of automated tests are much faster and more stable.

 Testim.io is a Platform and NOT a Record nor a Playback Tool

 First of all, this is not a tool but a platform.